sprintermax/FNItemShopGenerator/README.md

 - Supports items and bundles.
 - Images sorted alphabetically and by rarity with bundles and series on top.
 - Indicator if the item comes with bonus items and/or total item quantity.
-- This app uses the Fortnite API provided by https://fortnite-api.com
+- This app uses APIs provided by https://fortnite-api.com and https://fortniteapi.io

 # Requirements